-In this theorem, $H^{2+\a,\frac{2+\a}{2}}( [0,T^{*})\times \S^{n},\S^{n+1})$ denotes the parabolic Hoelder space as in \cite[Def.
-2.5.2]{cg:cp}.
+In this theorem, $H^{2+\a,\frac{2+\a}{2}}( [0,T^{*})\times \S^{n},\S^{n+1})$ denotes the parabolic Hoelder space as in \cite[Definition 2.5.2]{cg:cp}.

-Recently, Gerhardt also considered inverse curvature flows of strictly convex hypersurfaces in $\bbs^{n+1}$ by curvature functions satisfying the assumptions of \ref{MainAssumption}(i), see \cite{cg:cfsphere}.
-He obtains the optimal convergence of the flow to an equator.
+Recently, Gerhardt also considered inverse curvature flows of strictly convex hypersurfaces in $\bbs^{n+1}$ by curvature functions satisfying the assumptions of \ref{MainAssumption}(i) in case $p=1,$ see \cite{Gerhardt:/2015}.
+He obtains smooth convergence of the flow to an equator.
 However, his methods substantially differ from ours.